Forehead Masculinizing - Lengthening & Augmentation

 The Male and Female Forehead are Different in Shape and Size

-Certain facial features are more critically associated with being masculine-looking and gender-affirming than others.
+Certain facial features are more quintessentially associated with being masculine-looking and gender-affirming than others.
 The forehead is one such facial feature that can appear more masculine or feminine depending on its shape and size.
-If you are seeking to appear more masculine, the shape and size of the forehead is absolutely critical because it comprises almost 30-40% of your overall facial appearance.
+If you are seeking to masculine gender confirmation, the shape and size of the forehead is absolutely critical because it comprises almost 30-40% of your overall facial appearance.
+The masculine forehead is taller and more angular.
+The male forehead typically has a heavy-set, prominent, horizontal ridge of bone just above eyebrow level called the brow ridge or glabellar bossing.
+In comparison, female foreheads are usually lower in height, rounder, and softer in appearance.

-How does Forehead Lengthening and Augmentation masculinize the face?
+How does Lengthening and Augmentating the Forehead work to masculinize the face?

 - Forehead Lengthening: increasing the height of the forehead from the eyebrows to the hairline